 Where is this famous stone and how do you actually kiss it?

 Well, fear not!
-Today’s post will hopefully answer some, or maybe even all, of these questions about Ireland’s famous Blarney Stone, and provide some insight into all this kissing hoopla.
+Today's post will answer some, or maybe even all, of these questions about Ireland's famous Blarney Stone located in County Cork, and provide some insight into all this kissing hoopla.

 And I promise, I'll try not to overload you with a load of old blarney as we navigate the myths and legends behind this famous Irish landmark.

 Table of Contents